Skip to Main Content

 Assistant Professor of Nursing

-I am an Adult-Geriatric Primary Care nurse practitioner with specialty certification in hospice and palliative care.
-Other nursing experiences include critical care, medical-surgical oncology, and employee health.
-I enjoy volunteering in the community, healthcare-related or otherwise.
-I have led healthcare mission trips with Concordia nursing students to Mexico and Guatemala.
+I am a dual-certified nurse practitioner with Adult-Geriatric Primary Care with specialty certification in hospice and palliative care and Psychiatric Mental Health.
+Other nursing experiences include critical care, telemetry, medical-surgical oncology, and employee health.
+I enjoy volunteering in the community both locally and globally.
+Locations of the medical mission include Tijuana, Ensenada, and Sinaloa State, Mexico, Guatemala, Honduras, Belize, and various California cities.

 Education